GeorgeStrakhov/hungryfools.dev/docs/NOTES.md

-- privacy and cookie blah blah
-- embeddings model? how should we store embeddings for vector search?
+- how to best do hybrid search?
+BM25 + our vector + rerank?